Keyboard shortcuts

 Item

-An item represents a single file or folder discovered during a scan.
+An item represents the stable identity of a single file or folder discovered during scanning.
+The items table stores only identity information:

 • Path